 What is Abkhazia?

 Today, Abkhazia is a self-proclaimed republic.
 But almost the entire international community considers it to be a part of Georgia, though Georgia doesn’t have any jurisdictional control over Abkhazia.
-Instead, Russia serves as the functional administrator for Abkhazia today.
+Instead, Russia serves as the occupier and functional administrator for Abkhazia today.

 Getting to Abkhazia